patzacher/attention_task_analysis_ior/README.md

 ## Analysis

 This section computes a 1-way within-subjects analysis of variance (ANOVA) on the `behavioral_data_clean` data set, with the within-subject factor of `targetIndex` (i.e., number of attention shifts required in a trial) and the dependent variable `ISIms` (stimulus duration).
-Planned contrasts and post-hoc tests will also be conducted.
+Post-hoc tests are also conducted.

 ## Contributing
 Contributions to this project are welcome.
 If you'd like to contribute, please follow these steps: